jacob-hein/jacobhein.com/index.md

 # optional CTA section --------------------------------------------------

 # By declaring these variables, you can include a CTA section.
-cta: connect # the heading for your CTA section
+cta: let's connect # the heading for your CTA section
 cta_description: don't hesitate to reach out. # a description to be desplayed below the heading and above the content
 cta_button: mailto:jacob-hein@hotmail.com # a link to an external website or to media
 cta_button_label: contact # the label on the button